Searching for a VPN service can be a time-consuming experience, let alone finding the ‘best'.

 After some confusion in 2018 over a historical law-enforcement case, they reaffirmed their commitment to their no-logging policy which claims not to store any details of your usage or connection information.

-IPVanish increased their concurrently connected device limit to 10 devices making this one of the most generous in the industry.
+IPVanish increased their concurrently connected device limit to an unlimited number of devices making this one of the most generous in the industry.
 If you've got plenty of family members or a large selection of devices you need securing, then they're pretty much unbeaten on this score.

 A broad range of apps is available for Windows and Mac OS, Android and Apple iOS and the Amazon Fire TV Stick.

 There's now a 24-hour customer support service, so if you get stuck you can get assistance regardless of the time of day (or night!).
 They now also offer the standard 30-day money back guarantee.

 VyprVPN is another big industry name and a service that has been built on reliability.

 One area that always let VyprVPN down was their rather lengthy logging policy but in 2019 that all changed.
 At the end of 2018, it was announced that VyprVPN is now a fully no-log VPN service.
 They even went one step further and published a full audit of this carried out by a third party.

 This is excellent news because it means a service that is not only one of the best is now as secure as the competition in terms of privacy protection.

 Apps are available for major devices including Windows, Mac OS, Android and iOS.
 Sadly there's no Amazon app, so if you're a Fire TV or Fire TV Stick user you'll need to look elsewhere.